Kristófer Acox: Playing career

-On 7 September 2020, Kristófer announced that he was leaving KR due to an disagreement between him and the club.
+On 7 September 2020, Kristófer announced that he was leaving KR due to a disagreement between him and the club.
 Four days later, he signed with Reykjavík rivals Valur.
 On 24 September, it was reported that KR was refusing to sign Kristófer's transfer papers to Valur despite reportedly owing him millions ISK in unpaid salaries.
 In turn, Páll Kolbeinsson, a board member of KR's basketball department, stated that the board believed that it did not owe Kristófer any unpaid salary.
 He further claimed that board believed that he had hid the extent of his injuries before signing a contract extension in 2019 although evidence did show that both the then head coach Ingi Þór Steinþórsson and KR's physiotherapist where aware of them.
 On 30 September, KR signed Kristófer's transfer papers, officially making him a Valur player.
-After successfully suing KR, the team was ordered by the District Court of Reykjavík to pay him 10.3 millions ISK in undpaid salaries and 1.4 millions ISK for court costs.
+After successfully suing KR, the team was ordered by the District Court of Reykjavík to pay him 10.3 millions ISK in unpaid salaries and 1.4 millions ISK for court costs.

 In his Valur debut, Kristófer had 29 points and 13 rebounds in a 76-81 loss against Stjarnan.
 For the season he averaged 12.7 points and 7.5 rebounds and helped Valur finish 4th and secure their first playoff seat since 1992.
 In the playoffs, Valur lost to KR in five games in the first round.

 During his second season við Valur, Kristófer upped his averages to 15.0 points and 11.3 rebounds with Valur finishing third in the league during the regular season.
 On 18 May 2022, he won his fourth national championship when Valur defeated Tindastóll in the Úrvalsdeild finals.

 On 2 October 2022, he won the Icelandic Super Cup with Valur.
 On 14 January 2023, he won the Icelandic Cup after Valur defeated Stjarnan in the Cup final.

+On 24 September 2023, he won the Icelandic Super Cup after Valur defeated Tindastóll 80–72.
+He won the national championship in 2024 but suffered a knee injury 20 seconds into the fifth and deciding game in the finals.
+During the summer he had operations on both knees.

+On 22 March 2025, he won the Icelandic Cup after Valur defeated KR in the Cup finals, 96–78.